 The State Library has been housed in the New Residence since 1965, when it was moved from its former home on the Jesuit college to the Domberg.
 While the reading room and the compact shelving system located underneath in the former wine cellar are in the main wing, most of the library's rooms are in the east wing of the building.

 The New Residence is a four-wing sandstone complex originally built in two phases for the Bamberg prince-bishops.
-After the first two wings were built in a Renaissance style from 1613, Johann Leonhard Dientzenhofer created two baroque wings for Lothar Franz von Schönborn (1655–1729), Elector of Mainz and Bamberg Prince-Bishop, from 1697–1703: the entrance wing and the east wing known as the Lochaugassentrakt.
+After the first two wings were built in a Renaissance style from 1613, Johann Leonhard Dientzenhofer created two baroque wings for Lothar Franz von Schönborn (1655–1729), Prince-Bishop of Bamberg and Elector of Mainz, from 1697–1703: the entrance wing and the east wing known as the Lochaugassentrakt.
 These wings line the cathedral square, thus emphasizing its striking appearance.

 The last Bamberg prince-bishop, Christoph Franz von Buseck, died in September 1805 after his abdication.
 Since 1803, the New Residence was owned by the Wittelsbach family, under whose rule Bavaria became a kingdom in 1806.
 On October 5, 1806, Napoleon signed a declaration of war against Prussia in the New Residence.
 On June 1st, 1815, the Residence was the scene of one of the last episodes of the Napoleonic Wars: Louis-Alexandre Berthier, a Marshal of Napoleon, was killed by defenestration out of one of the upper windows.

-Since 1862, the former Greek King Otto I of Wittelsbach was exiled to Bamberg with his wife Amalie.
-Crown Prince Rupprecht, whose son Luitpold was born in 1901 in the King’s Apartments, resided here at the turn of the century.
-During the New Republic, the New Residence was the seat of the Bavarian State Government under Prime Minister Hoffmann and the state parliament from April to August 1919.
+Since 1862, the former Greek king Otto I of Wittelsbach was exiled to Bamberg with his wife Amalie.
+Crown prince Rupprecht, whose son Luitpold was born in 1901 in the King’s Apartments, resided here at the turn of the century.
+During the Munich Soviet Republic, the New Residence was the seat of the Bavarian State Government under Prime Minister Johannes Hoffmann and the state parliament from April to August 1919.
 The first democratic Bavarian constitution was passed in the Hall of Mirrors of the Harmonie building on Schillerplatz.

 Since the 1920s, the historical rooms of the New Residence have been open to the public.
 The renovation of the East Wing for use by the State Library took place from 1964–65.